Horn flies and Control Options

 Insecticide sprays can be applied with low- and high-pressure sprayers or by mist blower sprayers.
 When using low- and high-pressure sprayers, cattle should be gathered and corralled to ensure adequate spray coverage.
 Mist blower applications are made in the pasture where cattle are grazing, thus reducing animal stress related to gathering and penning cattle.
 Animal sprays will provide 7 to 14 days of control and will need to be re-applied throughout the fly season.

-Oral larvicides (feed additives)
+Oral larvicides (feed additives & boluses)

-Oral larvicides, such as feed additives, or Insect Growth Regulators (IGRs) are insecticides incorporated into mineral blocks, tubs, or loose mineral.
+Oral larvicides, such as feed additives, or Insect Growth Regulators (IGRs) are insecticides incorporated into mineral blocks, tubs, loose mineral or boluses.
 These products prevent developing horn fly larvae in manure pats from becoming adults.
-Oral larvicides are effective when consumed in sufficient quantities throughout the fly season and should be presented to cattle 30 days prior to the start of fly season.
-These types of control products have no effect on adult flies.
+Oral larvicides are effective when consumed in sufficient quantities throughout the fly season and should be presented to cattle 30 days before the start of fly season.

 Insecticide Ear Tags